Marvel Cinematic Universe Watch Order - Updated

 The Punisher Season Two

-- Punisher, Karen Page
+- Punisher, Karen Page, Billy Russo

 - Frank returns in a much less complicated storyline.
 Overlaps with previous.